SpaceX Cargo Craft Docks to Station

-Category: Space Hits: 4June 5, 2020: International Space Station Configuration.
+Category: Space Hits: 7June 5, 2020: International Space Station Configuration.
 Five spaceships are parked at the space station including the SpaceX Crew Dragon and Cargo Dragon vehicles, Northrop Grumman’s Cygnus-15 resupply ship, all three from the United States, and Russia’s Progress 77 resupply ship and Soyuz MS-18 crew ship.

 While the International Space Station was traveling more than 250 miles over the South Pacific ocean, a SpaceX Dragon cargo spacecraft autonomously docked to the space-facing side of the orbiting laboratory’s Harmony module at 5:09 a.m.
 EDT, Saturday, June 5.
 NASA astronauts Shane Kimbrough and Megan McArthur were monitoring docking operations for Dragon.